bitcraze/bitcraze-website/src/index.md

       <a href="/education/">
         <div class="text-box_portals text-box_education">
           <h3>Bring the latest in robotics to your students</h3>
-            <p>The crazyflie is a versatile platform that is made to engage people to learn about robotics and quadcopters.
+            <p>The crazyflie is a versatile platform that is designed to engage people in learning about robotics and quadcopters.
-              Help the students learn control algorithms, embedded systems, aeronautics or robotics by verifying their insights on a real quadcopter.
+              Help the students understand control algorithms, embedded systems, aeronautics or robotics by experimenting on a real quadcopter.
             </p>
         </div>
       </a>